smanowar/final-project/README.md

   <img src=https://github.com/smanowar/final-project/blob/main/Images/heroku_schema.png>
   </p>

-Please note that all queries are in the uploaded queries.sql file.
+Please note that all queries are embedded in the jupyter notebook.

 The following figure shows the ERD for the tables used in this segment of the project: